wp-plugins/github-ribbon/readme.txt

 This Readme file was generated using <a href = 'http://sudarmuthu.com/wordpress/wp-readme'>wp-readme</a>, which generates readme files for WordPress Plugins.
 == Changelog ==

+= v1.2 (2015-04-27) (Dev time: 1 hour) =

+- New: Add support for all public post types
+- Tweak: Change the filter that is used to generate the ribbon HTML code

 = v1.1.3 (2014-10-04) (Dev time: 0.1 hour) =
 - Fix: Resolve SSL mixed content warnings by referencing the ribbon image without a hard coded scheme